-2.1 T46 Project Design and Construction Requirements
+2.1 T46 Project Design, Construction and Operational Considerations

-- 2.1.1 The T46 Project design, construction, and operation must meet all federal, state, and local laws and regulations. - 2.1.2 The Partner must meet minimum Port insurance requirements for all phases of the T46 Project, including design, construction, and operation. - 2.1.3 The T46 Cruise Terminal Facility must receive a nationally-recognized environmental certification. - 2.1.4 The T46 Project design should be reflective of the surrounding community and its rich waterfront heritage. - 2.1.5 The T46 Project construction should use local/regional materials and suppliers and recycled materials where practicable. - 2.1.6 The T46 Project construction equipment must use alternative fuels and reduce idling. - 2.1.7 The Partner must promote integration with downtown and the waterfront, including promotion of local, small, women, and minority owned businesses. - 2.1.8 The Partner's operations must assist the Port in its goal of reducing carbon emissions by 50 percent by 2030 and being carbon-neutral by 2050.
+- 2.1.1 The T46 Project design, construction, and operation must meet all federal, state, and local laws and regulations. - 2.1.2 The Partner will be expected to coordinate with and accommodate treaty-protected Tribal fishing activities. - 2.1.3 The Partner must meet minimum Port insurance requirements for all phases of the T46 Project, including design, construction, and operation. - 2.1.4 The T46 Cruise Facility must receive a nationally-recognized environmental certification.

+- 2.1.5 The T46 Project design should be reflective of the surrounding community and its rich waterfront heritage. - 2.1.6 The T46 Project construction should use local/regional materials and suppliers and recycled materials where practicable. - 2.1.7 The T46 Project construction equipment must use alternative fuels and reduce idling. - 2.1.8 The Partner must promote integration with downtown and the waterfront, including promotion of local, small, women, and minority owned businesses. - 2.1.9 The Partner's operations must assist the Port in its goal of reducing carbon emissions by 50 percent by 2030 and being carbon-neutral by 2050. - 2.1.10 The design or construction of any maintenance or repair building will be the responsibility of the Partner.